artem-zinnatullin/RxJava/docs/Transforming-Observables.md

 **ReactiveX documentation:** [http://reactivex.io/documentation/operators/flatmap.html](http://reactivex.io/documentation/operators/flatmap.html)

-Applies the given `io.reactivex.functions.Function` to the item emitted by a `Maybe` or `Single`, where that function returns an `org.reactivestreams.Publisher`, and returns a `Flowable` that emits the items emitted by this `Publisher`.
+Applies the given `io.reactivex.rxjava3.functions.Function` to the item emitted by a `Maybe` or `Single`, where that function returns an `org.reactivestreams.Publisher`, and returns a `Flowable` that emits the items emitted by this `Publisher`.

 ### flatMapPublisher example